webfactory/WebfactoryLegacyIntegrationBundle/README.md

 - you have to clear your cache in your Symfony2 AND your Symfony 1.4 project after you make changes that require a clear cache
 - you have to create a new bundle and a new route with @Legacy\Dispatch and @Legacy\PassThru for each of your Symfony 1.4 route
+- your Symfony 1.4 project will no longer function properly if you move it out of the Symfony2 framework

 ### Swiftmailer conflict